Trump Takes Aim at NAFTA Once Again

 Trump may also run afoul of Democrats in Congress, with whom he has found some common ground on trade, if he moves in unilateral fashion.

-“The president is playing with fire here if he doesn’t work with Congress to decide the fate of this trade agreement,” said Rep. Bill Pascrell (D.-N.J.), the ranking member on the House Ways and Means Trade Subcommittee.
+“The president is playing with fire here if he doesn’t work with Congress to decide the fate of this trade agreement,” said Rep. Bill Pascrell (D.-N.J.), the ranking member on the House Ways and Means Subcommittee on Trade.

 Photo credit: SCOTT OLSON/Getty Images